tassiocarvalho/Problema1LinguagemAssembly/README.md

 • <a href="#Requisitos">Requisitos</a>

-• <a href="#Detalhamento-dos-software-usados-no-trabalho">Detalhamento dos software usados no trabalho</a>
+• <a href="#Detalhamento dos software usados no trabalho">Detalhamento dos software usados no trabalho</a>

 • <a href="#Arquitetura-do-computador-usado-nos-testes">Arquitetura do computador usado nos testes</a>